50 Vintage Wedding Photos So Beautiful We Can't Look Away

 Mick Jagger and Bianca Perez-Mora Macias pushing through photographers after their wedding in 1971

 Nine months after meeting at a party at the Olympia in Paris, Mick Jagger and Bianca Perez-Mora Macias wed on May 12, 1971, at the Town Hall in St. Tropez, France.
 At the time she was a few months pregnant, and Jagger was terribly unhappy.
 The morning of the wedding Jagger delivered a pre-nuptial agreement to Macias that said should they divorce she wouldn’t get anything.
 She finally signed the agreement and the wedding was underway, but there was another hitch.
 Someone tipped off the media that they were getting married and hundreds of paparazzi showed up to photograph the event.
 The two managed to tie the knot in spite of the many hurdles.
 Unfortunately, seven years and one daughter later, the two called it quits.

 Elton John wed Renate Blauel after a spur of the moment decision

 No one saw this coming.
-Even though the Rocketman wasn’t as open about his sexuality in the ‘70s and ‘80s as he was later in his career, fans who read between the lines of the singer’s career never expected to see John marrying a woman, but more power to him.
-The unlikely pair met while John was working on "Too Low for Zero," she was a sound engineer and he a kindly pianist.
+Even though the Rocketman wasn’t as open about his sexuality in the ‘70s and ‘80s as he was later in his career, fans who read between the lines of the singer’s career never expected to see John marrying a woman.
+But more power to him.
+The unlikely pair met while John was working on "Too Low for Zero."
+She was a sound engineer, and he was a kindly pianist.
 Just over a year later he proposed and they married a week later in the Australian suburb of Darling Point.
 At the time John said, “I simply want to be a family man.
 And I’m not getting any younger.”
 The marriage only lasted four years, and in John’s ’97 documentary Tantrums and Tiaras he revealed that the two have had no contact since their divorce.